IBM/audio_search_on_podcasts/README.md

 * Enter the desired name for your Discovery Environment, or use your existing environment name.
 Update the variable `envname`.
 You can find this in line number 34.
 * Enter the desired name for the Collection that will be created for this project.
 Update the variable `collection_name`.
 You can find this in line number 35.

-> Note: When a user creates a Watson Discovery instance, he or she would have to create an Environment where your collections (the documents that form the basis for Discover query).
+> Note: When a user creates a Watson Discovery instance, he or she would have to create an Environment to create your collections (the documents that form the basis for Discover query).
 For more details visit - https://cloud.ibm.com/docs/discovery?topic=discovery-getting-started

 ### 4.2.
 Install requirement.txt